VASR: Variance-Aware Systematic Resampling for Reward-Guided Diffusion: Related Work

-\textbf{Gradient-based Guidance.} A common alignment technique is to modify the reverse diffusion update using gradients of a reward.
-Gradient-based methods perturb the mean of the denoising distribution using the gradient of the value or score function, steering model towards the desired objective~\cite{universal_guidance, dps, he2023manifoldpreservingguideddiffusion,song2021scorebasedgenerativemodelingstochastic}.
+\textbf{Gradient-based Guidance.} Gradient-based methods steer the model towards the desired objective~\cite{universal_guidance, dps, he2023manifoldpreservingguideddiffusion,song2021scorebasedgenerativemodelingstochastic, song2023pseudoinverseguided} using the gradient of the value or score function.
 This is closely related to classifier guidance \cite{dhariwal2021diffusionmodelsbeatgans} and has been applied to incorporate semantic constraints, reward models, and preference signals during sampling.
-Variants of these methods improve gradient estimates using Monte Carlo sampling or other approximations \cite{song2023pseudoinverseguided}.
-While effective for differentiable rewards, gradient guidance is inapplicable to non-differentiable or discrete-state settings and introduces per-step gradient cost that scales with model size.
+While effective, these methods are inapplicable to non-differentiable or discrete-state settings and introduces per-step gradient cost that scales with model size.

+\textbf{Search and Value-based Methods.} Search-based methods generate multiple candidate denoising transitions and select higher-reward trajectories, either via greedy local search or by framing inference as a search problem over noise trajectories with verifier feedback~\cite{uhera, uhera2, search1}.
+While these approaches can improve sample quality, they typically rely on shallow look-ahead and may overfit to verifier biases under aggressive search~\cite{search1}.
+Value function-based methods instead estimate soft values at intermediate states to guide sampling.
+Diffusion Tree Sampling (DTS)~\cite{dts} formulates the reverse process as a finite-horizon tree and applies Monte Carlo Tree Search with soft Bellman backups, achieving strong asymptotic guarantees and improved compute efficiency.
+However, its sequential tree construction limits parallelism: at matched NFE budgets, DTS is 4-66$\times$ slower than fully parallel particle-based methods~\cite{dts}.

-\textbf{Particle-based Methods.} Particle-based methods~\cite{tds, dou2024diffusion, fkd, trippe2023diffusionprobabilisticmodelingprotein} propagate multiple candidate trajectories (particles) simultaneously through the diffusion process and resamples them at intermediate steps according to potential functions that approximate the soft value.
+\textbf{Particle-based Methods.} Particle-based methods~\cite{tds, dou2024diffusion, fkd, trippe2023diffusionprobabilisticmodelingprotein} propagate multiple candidate trajectories (particles) simultaneously through the diffusion process, resampling them at intermediate steps according to potential functions that approximate the soft value.
 Sequential Monte Carlo (SMC) enables reward-guided generation with frozen model weights.
 SMC is theoretically guaranteed to recover the target distribution given exact potentials and infinite particles \cite{fk}.
-The core bottleneck for sample quality in particle-based diffusion alignment is that the repeated resampling step can dramatically reduce diversity, leading to particle degeneracy when a few high-weight trajectories dominate the population.
+The core bottleneck for sample quality in particle-based diffusion alignment is that the repeated resampling step can dramatically reduce diversity, leading to particle degeneracy and lineage collapse when a few high-weight trajectories dominate the population.